dzufferey/dzufferey.github.io/concurrency_theory_2018/notes_3.md

   1. there is no infinite decreasing chain, and
   2. there is no infinite antichain (sequence where all the elements are incomparable).
 * In a decreasing chain, at each step at least one of the places must have less token.
 Since we have a finite number of places and we cannot have negative token, it is not possible to decrease forever.
-* In an antichain, all the states are incomparable...
-This is part of the homework and the solution will be given next week when we discuss WSTS.
+* In an antichain, all the states are incomparable... next week when we discuss well-quasi-order this will follow easily.

 ### Boundedness